-The International Dialects of English Archive was created in 1997 as the internet’s first archive of primary-source recordings of English-language dialects and accents as heard around the world.
+Welcome to IDEA.
+The International Dialects of English Archive was created in 1998 as the internet’s first archive of primary-source recordings of English-language dialects and accents as heard around the world.
+With roughly 1,700 samples from 135 countries and territories, and more than 170 hours of recordings, IDEA is now the largest archive of its kind.

 HOW IDEA WORKS

 To find an example of an accent or dialect, use the Global Map, or the Dialects and Accents tab on the menu bar.
 The site is also fully searchable, not just by country, state, and province, but also by characteristics of each speaker, such as ethnicity, age, and occupation; even single phrases from transcriptions and phonetics can be searched online.
 You may conveniently listen to the streaming audio while reading the accompanying transcription and commentary.
 All samples have one-line descriptions (gender, age, year of birth, ethnicity, location).
 Submission of new samples by the editors and other contributors is done entirely online.

-At the heart of IDEA are the Senior Editors and the Associate Editors, forming a global network of contributors.
-They record the subjects, transcribe the recordings, and, in many cases, write scholarly commentary.
+At the heart of IDEA are its Senior Editors and the Associate Editors, forming a global network of contributors.
+They record the subjects, transcribe the recordings, and, in many cases, write scholarly commentaries that often include phonetic and cultural analyses.
 Many editors are professors at major universities, or are members of The Voice and Speech Trainers Association (VASTA).